Seagate/cortx-motr/doc/Repair_auxdb.rst

 #.
 Delete record from cobfid_map - executed on every ioservice when a file gets deleted.

 #.
-Enumerate devices/containers (In future, device id will begeneralized to container id) - Used by storage agents (typically storage-in agent to iterate over fid-cob_fid mapping to select nextcob for repair).
+Enumerate devices/containers (In future, device id will be generalized to container id) - Used by storage agents (typically storage-in agent to iterate over fid-cob_fid mapping to select nextcob for repair).

 #.
 Enumerate map (devices + fid).